AkBKukU/simple-scan-to-pdf/README.md

         NOTE: Put filenames as last parameter

 ## Process Order

 The following is the order that process operations are applied:

 1. Margin Crop
+2. Trim
-2. Color Leveling (Black, White, Gamma)
+3. Color Leveling (Black, White, Gamma)
-3. Rotation
+4. Rotation
-4. Grayscale
+5. Grayscale
-5. Page Isolation Cropping
+6. Page Isolation Cropping
-6. Page Order Rotation
+7. Page Order Rotation

 *Note: Prefix and Postfix covers do not go through any processing by design*